vinh123456789/EzHomeLab/docs/install-os.md

 Leave the password blank and log in to OpenWRT via the web interface, which is called `LuCI`.
 Don't forget to change the default password in `System > Router Password` and enable `SSH` in `System > SSH Access`.

+### Set Gateway and DNS

+If your OpenWRT devices is behind ISP router like me, you need to set gateway IP and DNS to allowed your devices access internet.

+You can do this by go to `Network > Interfaces`, click `Edit` in the `lan`.

 ### Disable DHCPv6

 I also disabled `DHCPv6` in my OpenWRT as I haven't seen any real benefit of `IPv6` in my LAN and I can see many people having problems with it on the internet.
 This, of course, may change in the future.